 Embrace the mash!

 And, one of the ways that you can do this is by embracing the mash!
-You’d be amazed at just how easy it is to play with herb and vegetable combos in your food processor.
-You can go sophisticated and zhushy – like with the HELLISHLY GOOD Herbed Parsnip and Celeriac Mash with Caramelised Onions, for example.
-Or, you can keep it simple – as with Steamed and Pureed Cauliflower.
+You’d be amazed at just how easy it is to play with vegetable and herb combos in your food processor.
+You can go sophisticated and zhushy – as with the HELLISHLY GOOD Herbed Parsnip and Celeriac Mash with Caramelised Onions, for example.
+Or, you can keep things a little more simple – as with Smashed Apple and Celeriac.

 I was never a fan of the cooked carrot as a child…

 But this wee number takes carrots to a whole new level.
-A really new level.
+A #bloodyfabulous new level, even.

 And, it does this with a bit of kitchen layering magic…